 Another challenge we had is that some of our family ministry staff were not naturally gifted and wired to develop coaches.
 It was not one of their top 3 passions and we saw the impact of that as the ministry grew.
 Our Coaches led less and managed more.
 We needed a system, even if it wasn't long-term, where we could train and develop coaches in some type of rhythm and hold them accountable for the role they served in.

-After having a few Coach Trainings we had a good feel for what was needed going forward.
-We transitioned from having Coach Trainings to Coach Meetings.
+After having a few Coach Training we had a good feel for what was needed going forward.
+We transitioned from having Coach Training to Coach Meetings.
 Three times a year we gather all family ministry Coaches and we primarily focus on these 6 things: